Our faculty members are committed to serving as role models, engaging minds and hearts, and preparing you with the tools to pursue a calling.

 Prior to her current position, Linda taught first-grade in Illinois for five years and was the Director of Kentwood Christian Child Care Center in Grand Rapids, MI for twelve years.

 Since high school, Linda has served in a variety of positions working with pre-school and elementary age children at her church - Rush Creek Bible Church (previously Berean Bible Church).
 For the last 15 years, she has guided 4 year olds in worship using Young Children and Worship -a sensorimotor program for presenting Bible Stories - and to provide a growing understanding of the work of God in their lives.

 Linda enjoys spending time with her family - especially her 16 great nieces and nephews.
 She also enjoys reading, music, travel - including most states in the continental US, Alaska, Canada, the Caribbean, the Middle East, England and Central Europe.
 The highlight of her travels was a 2011 missions trip to Zambia where she taught the Young Children and Worship program.

-Title: Assistant Professor of Pastoral Ministry
+Title: Professor of Pastoral Ministry

 B. Th., Pastoral Ministry & Christian Education, Grace Bible College